Commission on the Status of Women

 - Essays written in a non-English language should be translated into English prior to submission.

-Entries must be received by 11:59pm on April 13, 2020, by emailing entry to firstname.lastname@example.org the subject line of the email as “Commission on the Status of Women essay.”
+Entries must be received by 11:59pm on April 13, 2020, by emailing entry to firstname.lastname@example.org with the subject line of the email as “Commission on the Status of Women essay.”

 Entries will be evaluated based on: originality, argument, persuasiveness, organization (clarity of concept), style (use of grammar), and how the award will advance the entrant’s education.